QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 19. diff Command

 This command compares the contents of two files line by line and it displays the parts that do not match.
-To implement this, we proceed to compare the contents of the DevOps file and the learning_linux file:
+To implement this, we proceed to compare the contents of the DevOps file and the learning_linux file by executing the following command:

 `diff DevOps learning_linux`